dfrankle2/widget-factory-assets/docs/WEBFLOW-IMPLEMENTATION-GUIDE.md

 2. Configure its properties:
    - Set a unique widgetId (e.g., "pdf-to-text")
    - Set the presignEndpoint and processEndpoint webhook URLs
+   - Set the outputType to "text" or "file"
    - Customize title and subtitle

 3. Inside the FileInput slot, add a FileInput component instance